AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 Note that you cannot re-upload metadata for a disabled sample.
 You must first re-enable it (or have it completely purged, see below).
 This is to avoid disabled metadata values being accidentally and silently re-enabled by a subsequent upload.

-If for legal or other reasons you need not a full delete rather than a soft delete, so that data is completely purged from the servers, please contact an AusTrakka admin.
+If for legal or other reasons you need a full delete rather than a soft delete, so that data is completely purged from the servers, please contact an AusTrakka admin.

 ## Uploading metadata